horia141/jupiter/docs/concepts/persons.md

 * Create a person via `person-create`, or by creating a new person in the appropriate Notion table.
 * Remove a person via `person-archive`, or by clicking the archive checkbox in Notion.
 * Change any number of person values via `person-update`, or by editing the row in Notion.
+* Show the persons database via `person-show`, or by looking in Notion.